PEANUT BUTTER BREAD BANANAS FOSTER

 TIPS AND TRICKS FOR PEANUT BUTTER BREAD BANANAS FOSTER

-One important tip for making this recipe.
-Have all your ingredients (and serving dishes) ready before you start.
-Once you start cooking the butter and sugar things move very quickly and you can easily cook the brown sugar too long.
+One important tip for making this recipe is: Have all your ingredients (and serving dishes) ready before you start.
+Once you start cooking the butter and sugar, the recipe moves very quickly.
+You can easily over cook the brown sugar if you aren’t careful.

-As well, if you plan to serve this sauce with ice cream, scoop it out and have it ready and waiting in the freezer.
+As well, if you plan to serve this sauce with ice cream, scoop it into bowls and place them in the freezer.

 Have the bananas sliced before you start